jamesncox/do-did-done-react/notes.md

 # TO DOs

+[]  Create conditionals to show navigation options for logged in true/false
+    [] No Log Out icon when no one is logged in
+    [] No profile button when no one is logged in
+    [] Add an info icon with info about the app, me, etc.
+    [] What other icons can I think of for navigation?
+[x] Add loggedIn true/false conditionals to SignUp
-[]  Create conditionals to show navigation options for logged in true/false [x] Find Material UI that can simulate the lines of pages
+[x] Find Material UI that can simulate the lines of pages
     [] looks great, but not sure how to make functional yet [x] Create Profile component to welcome User